AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-forms-special-character-in-field-name.md

 # Custom forms: Cannot use field in calculation if field name contains apostrophes or quotation marks

+>[!NOTE]
+>
+>The Product team is currently evaluating this issue resolution, which might require product enhancements.
+Product enhancements are communicated in the Product Announcements and not with the Maintenance Updates.

 When a user is creating a calculated field expression, and attempts to include a typeahead field that has a name with a `'` or `"`, the calculation is not accepted, and the user sees the message "[!UICONTROL This is an invalid custom expression, please try again.]"

 This issue exists only with typeahead fields.
 Text fields with `'` or `"` in the name can be used in calculated field expressions with no issue.